 - Show different incentives to different visitor segments.

-- Send freebie and exclusive deals through push notifications to bring the visitors to the landing pages and subscription forms.
+- Send freebies and exclusive deals through push notifications to attract people to the landing pages and subscription forms.

 How do you get your first 100 email subscribers?

 Begin by identifying the demographic that you want to target with your emails, whether you intend to send promotions, share information, or spread the word about your brand.
 Next, we suggest building a landing page created specifically for getting your target demographic to sign up or subscribe.